KristopherKubicki/argon2_quantum/docs/one-pager.md

 # Quantum Stretch KDF Overview

-Quantum layer increases current offline cracking cost ~1 000×; not a full post-quantum guarantee once fault-tolerant QPUs exist.
+The quantum step adds a single byte from a quantum-inspired service to the Argon2 salt.
+This increases the offline cracking cost by forcing attackers to replicate the service call for each guess.
+It is not a post‑quantum scheme—once large fault-tolerant QPUs exist the advantage disappears.

-Migration path uses a two-hash approach so the quantum call can be removed later without forcing user password resets.
+A two-hash migration stores both the classical digest and the quantum-extended version.
+The extra step can later be removed without requiring all users to reset their passwords.